February 10, 2020

 Additude Mag published a list of professions that “make the most of ADD attributes like empathy, energy, enthusiasm, and hyperfocus under pressure;” and most of those professions, can be practiced by oneself.
 What would these professionals do to promote their enterprises?
 They would open a blog / website.

-There is a lot written out there, but you know it and I know it: we need to let loose our creativity, take risks; we need pressure, to learn new things; and running a blog – to do what we love – gives us nothing, but that.
+There is a lot written out there, but you know it and I know it: we need to let loose our creativity; we like taking risks; we love learning new things; and running a blog to do share what we love gives us all of that.

 What is Coding and Why is it a Great Profession for People with ADHD?

-Bring that “blogging is like running a magazine” thought back, and add the following: besides the people and tasks a magazine has, it also has “a place, an structure, a design;” all of this falls into the “coding” field.
+Bring that “blogging is like running a magazine” thought back, and add the following: besides the people and tasks a magazine has, it also has: a place; an structure; a design; a printing machine!
+And this is what falls into the “coding” field.

 So, languages to learn!
 Isn’t that tempting?
 Have you ever considered it?
 At Study.com we can read that, “working with computers is a detail-oriented job that requires the ability to hyperfocus on the task at hand, which is a skill those with ADHD tend to possess.”